urosj/reflexive-organism-model/investigations/2025-11-Coherence.md

 ## Abstract

 This paper introduces coherence as the key invariant in the Reflexive Organism Model (ROM), showing that identity is preserved not by structure, experience, or compatibility alone but by their conserved product.
 Representing this coherence as a scalar field and tensor on the organism’s internal manifold clarifies how seed-imposed curvature shapes eigenmodes and attractor basins, extending the geometric intuition already present in ROM.
-While reserve dynamics determine how the organism grows, the geometric formulation illuminates why the transformations remain coherent.
-The result is a compact refinement of ROM’s core insight that organisms maintain identity by preserving coherence while continually reorganizing their internal structure.
+While reserve dynamics determine how the organism grows, the geometric formulation explains why these transformations remain coherent.
+In refining this picture, we find that assembly, experience, and memory stresses need not be treated as separate geometric sources at all: they can be understood as different modes of a single coherence field.
+This coherence-only interpretation offers a deeper and more unified view of the reflexive loop, in which geometry is potential, coherence is realized structure, and the organism’s identity emerges from the dynamics of the field itself.

 ## Background